soxueren/atsd/changelogs/2017_03/README.md

 ### Issue 2528
 --------------

-In order to reduce text line width and cut back on unnecessary text, support was added to the `column-label-format` setting for property and table widgets in Chart Lab.
+In order to reduce rename/transform multiple similar column headers with one setting, support was added to the `column-label-format` setting for property and table widgets.
 For example, in order to remove a common prefix from a column label, add the following code snippet to your configuration:

 ```ls